0

 HAVE HOOPS AND ROW COVER READY FOR USE

 If you have cool weather crops in the ground that won’t survive a hard frost, you’ll want to hoop those beds in preparation for being protected with row cover.
 We space these out evenly to fit 7 low hoops in a 50 foot bed.
-You can easily make your own low hoops out of EMT using a hoop bender like the 4 foot one offered here.
+You can easily make your own diy low hoops out of EMT using a hoop bender like the 4 foot one offered here.
+Need more protection?
+Caterpillar tunnels are an excellent tool for season extension.

 Sort through your row cover for the thickness you need.
 At our farm we use a thinner frost blanket and simply double up if needed.
 If you are planning to leave the row cover on long term or you live in a colder region, you might consider investing in a heavier weight like a 4.0 oz. frost blanket.